-Individual Phoenix counsellors may discuss information you provide with supervisors for the purpose of providing a better service.
+Individual Phoenix counsellors may discuss information you provide with clinical supervisors for the purpose of providing a better service.
 Supervisors are bound by the same professional rules of confidentiality that apply to counsellors.

 When clients are receiving services from a number of agencies it may be desirable to share client information.
 In such cases, your information will only be disclosed by Phoenix to these agencies if you have provided written consent.

 Non-identifiable information provided by Phoenix clients may be collated and forwarded to Phoenix’s funding body for statistical purposes or used for research.

 Accuracy of information

 Phoenix seeks to maintain accurate records.
 If you consider your file to have inaccuracies, Phoenix can amend your file or note your concern.